Merzasphor/MWSE/docs/source/types/mgeDistantLandRenderConfig.md

 ### `belowWaterFogEnd`

-The below water fog end distance.
+The below water fog end distance, in cells.

 **Returns**: